finos/datahelix/docs/GettingStarted.md

 ```
 firstName
-15-09-1971 04:30:18
-28-10-2087 09:23:30
-1876153676
-334227637

-03-04-2053 04:57:06
-"Lorem Ipsum"
+"$N!R"
+"_$"

+"n"

+"y"
 [...]
 ```

 The generator has successfully created 100 rows of random data.
 However, in most cases this data will not be terribly useful.
-It is likely that `firstName` will only allow string values, with this constraint enforced via a database schema for example.
-If you don't provide any constraints, the generator will output values from the 'universal set', which contains all generatable values (null, any string, any date, any number, etc).
+It is likely that `firstName` will only allow a subset of possible string values.
+If you don't provide any constraints, the generator will output random strings containing basic latin characters and punctuation.

-Let's assume you only want to generate string values for the `firstName` field; this can be achieved by adding an `ofType` constraint for the field.
-With this constraint alone, the generator will output random strings containing basic latin characters and punctuation.
-If you want a more restrictive character set, ths can be achieved by adding `matchingRegex`.
+Let's assume you only want to generate characters between a to z for the `firstName` field; this can be achieved by adding a `matchingRegex` constraint for the field.
+With this constraint alone, the generator will only output strings valid for the regex.

 ## Adding constraints